Lacava Faucets Review & Rating Updated: 03/30/18

 Sold primarily through the company web-site, by bath design showrooms and select contractors, it has very limited availability.
 The faucets are almost never discounted, and are piced about 30% higher than the equivalent faucets sold in Europe.
 For example, the Lacava Spiro 8010, list priced at $1,250.00 is actually the Ritmonio Nastro which lists for $790.00 (590.00€) in Europe.

-If you have had an experience with a Lacava faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with Lacava faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.